csvspecs/csv-meta/README.md

 ### `tree-ops.csv` in Metadata Vocabulary for Tabular Data by W3C

-Let's use the example from
+Let's use the Tree Operations example from
 [Metadata Vocabulary for Tabular Data](https://www.w3.org/TR/tabular-metadata/) by the World Wide Web Consortium (W3C) and compare CSV meta data formats.

-`tree-ops.csv`:
+The tabular data in `tree-ops.csv`:

 ```
 GID,On Street,Species,Trim Cycle,Inventory Date